 Exchange-traded funds (ETFs) are investments that give investors exposure to the returns of a diversified portfolio of underlying assets.

-The most popular ETFs use a portfolio of stocks as the underlying assets to generate the returns of a major stock market index, like the S&P 500 or the FTSE 100.
+The most popular ETFs use a portfolio of stocks as the underlying assets to generate the returns of a major stock market index, like the S&P 500.

 ETFs have risen in popularity in recent years because of their low costs and liquidity — shares are traded on public stock exchanges allowing investors to buy and sell their stake whenever an exchange is open.